Data-driven effective model shows a liquid-like deep learning: Abstract

 \section{Abstract}

-Geometric structure of an optimization landscape is argued to be fundamentally important to support the success of deep learning.
-However, recent research efforts focused on either of toy random models with unrealistic assumptions and numerical evidences about different shapes of the optimization landscape, thereby lacking a unified view about the nature of the landscape.
-Here, we propose a statistical mechanics framework by directly building a least structured model of the high-dimensional weight space, considering realistic structured data, stochastic gradient descent algorithms, and the computational depth of the network parametrized by weight parameters.
+The geometric structure of an optimization landscape is argued to be fundamentally important to support the success of deep neural network learning.
+A direct computation of the landscape beyond two layers is hard.
+Therefore, to capture the global view of the landscape, an interpretable model of the network-parameter (or weight) space must be established.
+However, the model is lacking so far.
+Furthermore, it remains unknown what the landscape looks like for deep networks of binary synapses, which plays a key role in robust and energy efficient neuromorphic computation.
+Here, we propose a statistical mechanics framework by directly building a least structured model of the high-dimensional weight space, considering realistic structured data, stochastic gradient descent training, and the computational depth of neural networks.
 We also consider whether the number of network parameters outnumbers the number of supplied training data, namely, over- or under-parametrization.
-Our least structured model predicts that the weight spaces of the under-parametrization and over-parameterization cases belong to the same class.
-These weight spaces are well-connected without any heterogeneous geometric properties.
-In contrast, the shallow-network has a shattered weight space, characterized by discontinuous phase transitions in physics, thereby clarifying roles of depth in deep learning.
-Our effective model also predicts that inside a deep network, there exists a liquid-like central part of the architecture in the sense that the weights in this part behave as randomly as possible.
-Our work may thus explain why deep learning is unreasonably effective in terms of the high-dimensional weight space, and how deep networks are different from shallow ones.
+Our least structured model reveals that the weight spaces of the under-parametrization and over-parameterization cases belong to the same class, in the sense that these weight spaces are well-connected without any hierarchical clustering structure.
+In contrast, the shallow-network has a broken weight space, characterized by a discontinuous phase transition, thereby clarifying the benefit of depth in deep learning from the angle of high dimensional geometry.
+Our effective model also reveals that inside a deep network, there exists a liquid-like central part of the architecture in the sense that the weights in this part behave as randomly as possible, providing algorithmic implications.
+Our data-driven model thus provides a statistical mechanics insight about why deep learning is unreasonably effective in terms of the high-dimensional weight space, and how deep networks are different from shallow ones.